tale-toul/OCP4baremetalIPI/README.md

    --noautoconsole; done
 ```

-Check that all Vs are created:
+Check that all VMs are created:
 ```
 # virsh list –all
 ```